Applies to: System Center Configuration Manager (Current Branch)

 MyApps available for Managed Browser

 Microsoft MyApps now have better support within the Managed Browser.
 Managed Browser users who are not targeted for management will be brought directly to the MyApps service, where they can access their admin-provisioned SaaS apps.
-Users who are targeted for Intune management will continue to be able to access MyApps from the built-in Managed Browser bookmark.
+Users who are targeted for Intune management continue to be able to access MyApps from the built-in Managed Browser bookmark.

 New icons for the Managed Browser and the Company Portal